zixiCat/config-pack/README.md

 # config-pack

 My config pack, which contains many configurations for personal use.
-Hope it can help you.
+Hope it can help you (in continuously update).

 Assuming you'd like one of them, you could use following **PowerShell** command line to download it to current path.